xrysamuel/CS2303-FileSystem/doc/Report.md

 The inode structure contains various fields such as mode (indicating the type and permissions of the file/directory), uid (owner's user ID), size (file size in bytes), atime (last access time), ctime (creation time), mtime (last modification time), dtime (deletion time), block_ptr (direct block pointers), sblock_ptr (singly indirect block pointer), dblock_ptr (doubly indirect block pointer), tblock_ptr (triply indirect block pointer), gid (owner's group ID), and reserved (unused space).

 The inode has 12 direct block pointers that directly point to data blocks.
 The file system assigns data blocks to these pointers to allocate space for the file.
-For file sizes exceeding the capacity of the direct blocks, the file system employs indirect blocks.
+For file sizes exceeding the capacity of the direct blocks, the file system uses indirect blocks.
 The inode's indirect block pointers (singly, doubly, or triply) point to blocks that contain multiple pointers.
-Each pointer within these blocks points to another block that, in turn, contains additional pointers pointing to data blocks.
+Each pointer within these blocks points to another block which, in turn, contains additional pointers pointing to data blocks.

-The allocation process for these indirect blocks is similar across all levels.
-The file system checks the previous level's capacity and, if necessary, assigns a new block for the indirect block pointer.
-It then initializes the block pointers within the allocated block.
-The file system continues this allocation process by assigning new blocks for the pointers within the indirect blocks, ensuring data blocks are allocated until the required space is obtained.
+When allocating space, file system checks whether the capacity of indirect block is reached, if reached, the file system will assign a new block for the indirect block and initializes the block pointers within the allocated block.
+File system will continue this process until the required space is obtained.
+When deallocating space, the file system follows the reverse process.
+It releases the allocated blocks starting from the lowest level of indirection, freeing up the associated disk space.

 The max file size supported by this inode and data block structure is (12 + 64 + 64 * 64 + 64 * 64 * 64) * 256 Bytes = 65 MB .